framesurge/perseus/docs/next/src/strategies/build-state.md

 Note that, depending on other strategies used, Perseus may call this strategy at build-time or while the server is running, so you shouldn't depend on anything only present in a build environment (particularly if you're using the _incremental generation_ or _revalidation_ strategies).

-_Note: Perseus currently still requires a server if you want to export to purely static files, though standalone exports may be added in a future release.
-In the meantime, check out [Zola](https://getzola.org), which does pure static generation fantastically._
+_Note: if you want to export your app to purely static files, see [this section](../exporting.md), which will help you use Perseus without any server._

 ## Usage